As we know that car is not a

 Ractis

-Run activity and space
+Run activity

 4